Error Analysis of Krylov Subspace approximation Based on IDR($s$) Method for Matrix Function Bilinear Forms: Numerical Experiments

 \textbf{Example 1}.
-The matrix $G$ in this numerical example is an \(n = 2000\) dimensional matrix derived from the collection of Higham's test matrix, specifically the matrix 'grcar'.
-This matrix is asymmetric, and the $n$-dimensional column vectors $\mathbf{u}$ and $\mathbf{v}$ are randomly generated in MATLAB and normalized so that \(\|\mathbf{u}\| = 1\) and \(\|\mathbf{v}\| = 1\).
-We select \(h = 0.2, 0.5, 1\).
-Fig. \ref{fig1} has three graphs showing IDR($s$) and Arnoldi convergence for step sizes \(h=0.2\), \(h=0.5\) and \(h=1\).
+The real asymmetric matrix $G$ in this numerical example is a matrix of order \(n = 2000\) derived from the collection of Higham's test matrix, called the matrix ``{\tt grcar}".
+We consider to evaluate $\mathbf{u}^\top e^{-hG}\mathbf{v}$ and select \(h = 0.2, 0.5, 1\).

+Fig. \ref{fig1} has three graphs showing the convergences of IDR($s$) and Arnoldi approximations for $\mathbf{u}^\top e^{-hG}\mathbf{v}$ under step sizes \(h=0.2\), \(h=0.5\) and \(h=1\).
 The method reduces computation via dimension reduction while staying stable, and the graphs—with iterations on the horizontal axis and logarithmic relative error on the vertical—compare its speed and accuracy across step sizes.
 For all $h$, relative error drops exponentially with more iterations, as theory predicts.
-The graphs include \textbf{\texttt{resvec}} and \textbf{\texttt{reltrue}} ; The closer fit of the two error curves of the IDR($s$) method implies that the method's a posteriori error estimate (the first term of the error expansion) is valid and can indicate when to stop the computation.
-Table \ref{table1} compares the number of iterations and the calculation time of Arnoldi and IDR($s$) methods to calculate the bilinear function of matrix $G$.
-It can be seen from the table that the IDR($s$) method is generally superior to the Arnoldi method in terms of computation time.
-This indicates that when dealing with bilinear functions of asymmetric matrices, the IDR($s$) method can significantly reduce computational complexity while maintaining numerical stability.
+The graphs include \textbf{\texttt{resvec}} and \textbf{\texttt{reltrue}}; The closer fit of the two error curves of the IDR($s$) approximation implies that the method's a posteriori error estimate (the first term of the error expansion) is valid and can indicate when to stop the computation.
+Table \ref{table1} compares the number of iterations and the CPU time in seconds of Arnoldi and IDR($s$) approximations to calculate the bilinear form of matrix exponential $\mathbf{u}^{\top} e^{-hG} \mathbf{v}$.
+It can be seen from the table that the IDR($s$) approximation is generally superior to the Arnoldi method in terms of computational time.
+This indicates that when dealing with bilinear functions of asymmetric matrices, the IDR($s$) approximation can significantly reduce computational complexity while maintaining numerical stability.

-Through experiments, we can observe that the smaller the step size $h$ is, the faster the convergence speed of the algorithm.
+Through experiments, we can observe that the smaller the step size $h$ is, the faster the convergence speed of the proposed algorithm.
 That is, the convergence is related to the range of distribution of the eigenvalues of the matrix.
 Specifically, when $h$ takes a smaller value, the small $h$ enables the Krylov method to achieve fast convergence, and the discretization error per step is proportional to the square of $h$; when $h$ takes a larger value, the total number of steps $(N \approx 1/h)$ required to complete the integration will be smaller, but the error will increase \cite{shortmath}.